 Hotspot Shield operates under the jurisdiction of the USA, making it subject to very intrusive data laws and intelligence-sharing agreements with other countries such as the UK, Australia and Canada.
 Thankfully this isn’t too much of an issue, due to the fact that your IP address isn’t stored beyond the length of your VPN session and none of your online activity is monitored or linked to you as an individual.

 You can’t really get much simpler than the custom apps offered by Hotspot Shield.
 There is a big connect button and a drop-down menu of server locations next to it.
 Select a location and hit the button.
 That’s it.
 Connection time is incredibly quick, so no frustrating wait.
-You can see your new location and IP address, along with some speed info, but we’re a bit doubtful as to how accurate this is.
+You can see your new location and IP address, along with info about your data usage.

 Unfortunately the desktop app is almost simple to a fault in that the options are very limited indeed, with no facility to change protocols or select servers optimized for specific tasks for example.
 Aside from a couple of toggle switches for IP leak protection and when the app should start automatically, there is very little configurability.